-For the measurement of $\beta$ -carotene, a strong positive Pearson correlation (R2 = 0.97) also exists between HPLC and iCheck Carotene for the measurement of $\beta$ -carotene in the blood of dairy cows and their calves (Fig 3C).
-This was in agreement to an earlier study which obtained a correlation of 0.98 between the two methods.
+For the measurement of β -carotene, a strong positive Pearson correlation (R2 = 0.97) also exists between HPLC and iCheck Carotene for the measurement of β -carotene in the blood of dairy cows and their calves (Fig 3C).
+This was in agreement with an earlier study that obtained a correlation of 0.98 between the two methods6.